 To add to the confusion, there is also something known as hempseed oil

-However, this is made only from the seeds of the hemp plant and contains zero THC and only trace amounts of CBD, so it is better off used as a healthy cooking alternative and has little promise as a dedicated health product.
+However, this is made only from the seeds of the hemp plant and contains zero THC and only trace amounts of CBD, so it is better off used as a healthy cooking alternative and has little promise as a dedicated supplement.

 The table below will hopefully make the question “what is the difference between hemp oil vs CBD oil?” a little easier to digest: